 Reg WE

-- If you look at the ISA page, you can find those instructions - basically, anything that doesn’t have
+- Look at the ISA page and find all the instructions that have

-. - Duplicate the tunnels for those 8 instructions from the decoder and make them face right.
+- Duplicate the tunnels for those instructions from the decoder and make them face right, then OR them all together and connect the OR’s output to the

 Reg WE